Thomas Edwin Hughes: Development of Fresno

 As a real estate agent for the Central Pacific Railroad, Hughes acted a booster for the Fresno area, hoping to entice potential renters and buyers.
 Hughes continued to promote Fresno widely when he formed his agricultural colony.
 These efforts saw Fresno grow from a tiny village to an incorporated city of thousands.

 In addition to his business ventures, Hughes participated in many community-boosting civic pursuits.
 He led the construction of a Masonic temple.
 In 1883, Hughes partnered with Dr. Lewis Leach and others to form the "Fresno Fair Grounds Association."
 Hughes sold a tract of land to the group and furnished funds to construct a horse racing track at the site.
 Over the years, the horseraces at track developed into the modern Big Fresno Fair, attracting around 600,000 people in 2019.
 Hughes was also one of the first city trustees when Fresno incorporated in 1885.

 After Hughes had lost ownership, the Hughes Hotel declined.
 By 1917, the building had become a hub for prostitution.
 The building was ultimately destroyed by an arson fire in 1953.
 Chukchansi Park was built on the land where the Hughes Hotel once stood.

 The Fresno Morning Republican wrote the following about Hughes: "Indeed, it is but voicing the general sentiment of the people of Fresno...to say that no one among them has done so much for the improvement, growth and prosperity of that place, has given so much of his time, means and personal attention to public work and enterprises as he."

-The Fresno Weekly Expositor expressed the following in January 1890: "While he has amassed $1,000,000 or more in the past 10 years, he has not aquired [sic] a dollar of it by opressing creditors or taking advantage of those with whom he has dealings.
+The Fresno Weekly Expositor expressed the following in January 1890: "While he has amassed $1,000,000 or more in the past 10 years, he has not aquired [sic] a dollar of it by oppressing creditors or taking advantage of those with whom he has dealings.
 Always approachable and unassuming, ever ready to help on a good cause or enterprise, he is preeminently the leading spirit and useful man of Fresno County."